 This thick and easy Lentil Quinoa Bolognese Sauce is just what you need for dinner on a chilly evening.
-Add in some carrots, kale, some Italian herbs, a little red wine or balsamic vinegar, serve over pasta or zoodles, and poof – you’ve got an amazing meal!
+Add carrots, kale, Italian herbs, and a little red wine or balsamic vinegar, serve over pasta or zoodles, and poof—you’ve got an amazing meal!

-If you try out my favorite one, Beluga lentils, it will cook up a little faster.
+If you try my favorite, Beluga lentils, they will cook up a little faster.
 I also like the way the smaller lentil looks in the sauce.
 It’s the kind used in these beautiful photos by Renee Comet.

-Not only does this hearty pasta sauce make your meal, it even sneaks some greens into any picky eaters you might have in the house!
+This hearty pasta sauce makes your meal, and it even sneaks some greens into any picky eaters you might have in the house!

 More Bean Recipes to Try